vidal-adrien/ChIP-Rx-Pipeline-Pub/chiprx.md

 To be run for each experimental condition in the analysis.

 This way of computing the spike-in factor however suffers from the noisiness of the spike-in IP samples.
-A more advanced way of obtaining a read count for the spike-in IP is detailed in section X (LINK).
+A more advanced way of obtaining a read count for the spike-in IP is detailed in the [noise correction section](#spikeinv2).

-### 3.8) Cleaning up (optional)
+.8) Cleaning up (optional)

 The pipeline, as presented, creates many heavy intermediate files which allows for easy backtracking but is not economical in terms of disk space.